ReedCollegeMATH241/Math-241-Final-Project-Kelp/README.md

 We aim to unpack trends and correlations relating to fine PM and determine who is at risk from this pollution.

+Below is an example map of Portland, OR in winter of 2014 where the size of the circles represent the monitored concentration of the PM 2.5 in micrograms/m3 and the location of the circles is the specific DEQ monitoring site.